All Products

 2. In the left-side navigation pane, click Accounts.

-3. Click Account Password Policy, configure the following parameters, select the target policy, and then click OK.
+3. Click Account Password Policy, configure the parameters, select the target policy, and then click OK.

-You can configure one or both of the Maximum password age usage time and Minimum password usage time parameters.
+You can configure one or both of the following parameters:

 image